brunopk/nodejs-server/README.md

 ## Important notes

 - **The hostname for the add-on will be *local-nodejs-server*, which is derived from the slug name defined in *config.yaml*, as explained in [Add-on communication](https://developers.home-assistant.io/docs/add-ons/communication).
 Also it will be displayed on add-on information page in Home Assistant.**

+## Configurations

+In order to run application correctly some environment variables must be defined:

+- For production: `.env.production`
+- For development: `.env.development`

+Also they can be defined as usual with `export ENV_VAR=value` before running.

+> To change [logging level](https://github.com/winstonjs/winston?tab=readme-ov-file#logging-levels), set `LOG_LEVEL`

 ## Development